cohure/CHR2024-website/content/cfp.md

 1. Building a community of scholars working on humanities research questions relying on a wide range of computational and quantitative approaches to humanities data in all its forms.
 We consider this community to be complementary to the digital humanities landscape.
-We welcome contributions from scholars of diverse backgrounds and particularly from under-represented groups.
+We actively seek, welcome, and encourage people with diverse backgrounds, experiences, and identities to join.

 2. Promoting good practices through sharing “research stories”.
 Such good practices may include, for instance, the publication of code and data in order to support transparency and replication of studies; pre-registering